Euclid preparation. LXXXV. Toward a DR1 application of higher-order weak lensing statistics: Mass mapping and masking effect

 Our reconstruction algorithms are applied to pixelized maps of noisy reduced shear $\gamma$.
 This means we approximate the shear as the reduced shear in the equations of KS and APM above, which can introduce an extra source of error at small-scales.
 Although there exists techniques to account for such effect in the reconstruction \citep[e.g.,][]{Seitz+96}, we neglect its impact here as this approximation was shown to be negligible for HOS analyses (\citealp[e.g.,][]{Martinet+18,ReimbergBernardeau2018,Pires+20}).

 We first grid the two components of the shear $\gamma_{1/2}$ on flat sky maps of $256 \times 256$ pixels and angular side length of $5$ deg, corresponding to a pixel resolution of $\ang{;1.17;}$ .
-This is twice the $\ang{;0.59;}$ pixel scale used in \citetalias{Ajani-EP29}, a choice made to mitigate the impact of empty pixels\inlinecomment{\JHD{Do we need to repeat these numbers here?} \simone{I think this is good place for summarizing all the technical choices we made in regards of the mass maps, as well as for stressing the change of pixel resolution wrt Paper I.}}.
+This is twice the $\ang{;0.59;}$ pixel scale used in \citetalias{Ajani-EP29}, a choice made to mitigate the impact of empty pixels.
 Indeed, these pixels with no galaxies induce a leakage in the Fourier domain reconstruction and become more numerous with the lower galaxy densities of the tomographic slices.
 It would be even more pronounced in case of realistic galaxy positions tracing the matter distribution.
 Each pixel of the shear maps is defined as the average (resp. sum) of the lensing signal of the galaxies falling in the pixel for KS and KS+ (resp.
 APM).
 Pixels with missing signal due to the star mask or the absence of galaxies at that position are set to zero (they will however be inpainted in the case of KS+) before applying the mass inversion algorithm in Fourier space.
 We mitigate the border effect due to the small simulated patches by repeating (KS) or zero-padding (APM) the image in any direction outside the FoV when performing the Fourier transform.
 For KS+ we also inpaint the boundary region.

 As mentioned in Sect. \ref{bns_extraction} and extensively discussed in Appendix \ref{app:noremasking_vs_remasking}, there is no evidence in the literature whether reapplying or not the mask footprint after the mass reconstruction is more appropriate.
-As a conservative choice, for all HOSs but BNs (which cannot be computed in direct presence of masks), the reconstruction ends by reapplying the mask footprint to the computed mass map in order to neglect all regions of the sky discarded during the observations.
+As a conservative choice, for all HOS but BNs (which cannot be computed in direct presence of masks), the reconstruction ends by reapplying the mask footprint to the computed mass map in order to neglect all regions of the sky discarded during the observations.
 This ambiguity, however, does not apply for the empty pixel effect linked to observed regions not traced by any galaxy.
 In contrast to KS, APM can have extra masked pixels where the aperture is more than half-empty.
 In our mask setup (5$\%$ masked area), this condition is rarely met around the \textit{Gaia} holes thus bringing negligible differences in regards of the fraction of masked pixels.

 The impact of shape-noise imprinted into the shear field $\boldsymbol{\gamma}$ is mitigated by applying a multi-scale filtering in Fourier space.
 Even with the treatment of the border effect in Fourier space, there might be some residual leakage at the edge of the maps when convolving with the filter.
 We further mitigate this by removing a stripe as large as the filter scale on each map side.